VFD/RPUFOS/index.md

 # The Obscure Systems

 Below is the complete set of machines handled by the RPUFOS group.
-In the order of appearance from the most recent studied to the oldest.
+In the order of appearance from the most recent studied to the oldest.\
+Need to check the order.

 ## Canon X-07